In 2017 schools with 17 or more eligible pupils receive £16,000 and an additional payment of £10 per pupil.

 Children at Kilham already have lots of opportunities to take part in physical activity both in and out of school.

 Personal achievements inside and out of school are already celebrated on a regular basis through achievement assemblies and sports displays.
 From this, we will also identify children that do not attend an organised sports club, after-school activity or lesson regularly, putting us in a better position to provide more targeted opportunities for those children to be active alongside others.
 We will continue to think of other ways to get as many children as possible active.
-We will also be applying for the Sainsbury’s ‘Silver’ Games Mark.
-More details to follow.
+We have also been awarded the Sainsbury’s ‘Gold’ Games Mark.

-Clubs/Activities available at school – Football – run by GoalSports, Multi-skills club, Hockey, Rugby, Netball – seasonal lunchtime clubs, After-School Dance/Performing Arts Club, After –School Cycling club.
+Clubs/Activities available at school – Football – run by GoalSports, Multi-skills club, Hockey, Rugby, Netball – seasonal lunchtime clubs, After-School Dance/Performing Arts Club.

 Inter-School Events (organised by Driffield Sports Partnership) – 7 a-side Football tournaments Y5/6, Y3/4, 7 a-side Hockey tournaments Y5/6, Y2 Multi-sports competition, Y3-6 Cross Country event, Y3-6 Biathlon events (running/swimming – leading to regional competition), Y3-6 ‘Sports hall athletics’, Y3-6 Orienteering event, Y5/6 Netball tournament, Y3-6 Cricket tournament, Y3/4 Tennis tournament, Y5/6 Rounders tournament.